Demethylation: In organic chemistry

 Methyl esters also are susceptible to demethylation, which is usually achieved by saponification.
 Highly specialized demethylations are abundant, such as the Krapcho decarboxylation:

 A mixture of anethole, KOH, and alcohol was heated in an autoclave.
 Although the product of this reaction was the expected anol, a highly reactive dimerization product in the mother liquors called dianol was also discovered by Charles Dodds.

 N-demethylation

 N-demethylation of 3° amines is by the von Braun reaction, which uses BrCN as the reagent to give the corresponding nor- derivatives.
 A modern variation of the von Braun reaction was developed, where BrCN was superseded by ethyl chloroformate.
 The preparation of Paxil from arecoline is an application of this reaction, as well as the synthesis of GSK-372,475, for example.

+The N-demethylation of imipramine gives desipramine.